About the trust

 Though the Trustees meet quarterly, the Trust does not publish the dates of the meetings.

-Due to the volume of requests received, its large geographic footprint, and a desire to treat all unsolicited applications equally, staff is unable to grant requests for introductory meetings.
+Due to the volume of inquiries received and the Trust’s large geographic footprint, staff is unable to grant requests for introductory meetings.
 The Trust has developed a simple email inquiry process to enable aligned, competitive organizations to inform the Trust of their work.
-While all inquiries will be read, only those that have potential to move forward will be contacted.
 For more information, see Grantseekers.

 The Trust defines government funding as all direct or indirect funding received by an organization from government sources, whether in the form of grants; contracts from federal, state, and/or local government agencies, including public school districts, arts councils, and Regional Centers; or government funds received indirectly through medical or social service reimbursement programs, such as programs administered by Medicaid, Medicare, or a Department of Vocational Rehabilitation.
 The Trust rarely awards grants to organizations receiving more than 70% of revenue from government sources.